michaelpeterswa/blog/content/posts/embedded-rust-programming-on-wsl.md

 ### Installing the JLink software on our WSL VM

 Some trickery is needed to download the JLink package from their website programatically.
-To accept the license agreement and download and install the `.deb` package (explicitly for `x86_64` architectures), run the following:
+To accept the license agreement, download, and install the `.deb` package (explicitly for `x86_64` architectures), run the following:

 ```bash
 curl 'https://www.segger.com/downloads/jlink/JLink_Linux_V784f_x86_64.deb' --data-raw 'accept_license_agreement=accepted&submit=Download+software' --output JLink_Linux_x86_64.deb